home-assistant/home-assistant.io/source/_components/rflink.markdown

 Wildcards only work at the end of the ID, not in the middle of front!

 # Device support
 Even though a lot of devices are supported by Rflink, not all have been tested/implemented.
-If you have a device supported by Rflink but not by this component please consider testing and adding support yourself or create an issue and mention `@aequitas` in the description: https://github.com/home-assistant/home-assistant/issues/new
+If you have a device supported by Rflink but not by this component please consider testing and adding support yourself or [create an issue](https://github.com/home-assistant/home-assistant/issues/new) and mention `@aequitas` in the description.